The Fraser Valley Human Dignity Coalition (FVHDC), a local group addressing issues of racism, is holding its quarterly meeting on June 18th.

 “People are encouraged to intervene if they feel safe.
 Sometimes even just approaching the victim and starting a conversation can help them feel they have an ally and distract and stop the perpetrator.”

-If you have been the victim of racism or discrimination, you can report it to the group by calling 604-859-7681 Ext 270 or at Archway.ca/FVHDC.
+If you have been the victim of racism or discrimination, you can report racism to the FVHDC online or through the phone: 604-859-7681 Ext: 270.
 Staff will then offer support and offer to help the victim report the incident to the Government of BC and share anonymously with the FVHDC group.

 One of the FVHDC initiatives was partnering with the Reach Gallery Museum to host a block party for the International Day for Elimination of Racism.
 Black, Indigenous, and people of colour performers highlighted the need to actively and ethically respond to racism.
 While similar events are not possible right now, the group is looking at hosting online webinars and creating lists of resources.